kanmeugne/kanmeugne.github.io/_posts/modsim/2020-09-18-sfml-cmake-windows.md

 source_group("include" FILES ${APP_INCLUDE_DIR}/*.h)
 {% endhighlight %}

-We are all set !
-All we have to do now is run the configuration and the make process.
-We will need one more CMakeLists file (the global one) that will be at the root of the project.
+We are almost set !
+All we have to do now is run the *configuration* and the *build* processes.

+We will need one more *CMakeLists.txt* file (the global one) that will be at the root of the project folder.

+#### CMakeLists.txt

 {% highlight cmake %}
 # CMakeList.txt : Upper level configuration file